Finite element hybridization of port-Hamiltonian systems: Algebraic realization of the weak formulation

 \section{Algebraic realization of the weak formulation}

-To discuss the hybridization we detail the algebraic computation of the different terms in the weak formulation.
+We detail the algebraic computation of the different terms in the weak formulation.
 For a discussion of the algebraic realization arising in conforming finite element discretization, the reader can consult \cite[Sec.
-5.1]{brugnoli2022df}.\\
+5.1]{brugnoli2022df}.
 A different notation is used for inner and outer oriented forms.
 This is important when considering the natural duality pairing of forms, as the combination of an inner and outer oriented form leads to an orientation invariant operation.
 For the interconnection of different elements inner and outer oriented forms undergo a different treatment.
 Inner oriented forms do not carry information about the normal orientation, so they keep their sign from one element to the other Outer oriented forms carry information about the ambient normal orientation, so they change sign from one element to the other.
 This will be addressed when introducing the jump and average operators.
 At the discrete level, this distinction is yet to be implemented in standard finite element libraries like \firedrake.
 So the same basis and degrees of freedom are used for both.

 \paragraph{General notation} Given a computational mesh $\mathcal{T}_h$, the set of facets of the mesh (the codimension 1 skeleton) is the union of the cells boundary $\mathcal{F}_h = \bigcup_{T \in \mathcal{T}_h} \partial T$, whereas the disjoint union is denoted by $\partial\mathcal{T}_h = \bigsqcup_{T \in \mathcal{T}_h} \partial T$.
-The notation $[\mathbf{A}]_i^j$ will be used to denoted the element of matrix $\mathbf{A}$ corresponding to the $i$-th row and the $j$-th column.
+The notation $[\mathbf{A}]_{ij}$ will be used to denoted the element of matrix $\mathbf{A}$ corresponding to the $i$-th row and the $j$-th column.